Comparing is very useful and important.

 One single line hides a very complicated sequence of commands from the compiler for the processor hardware.

-So it’s a bit more work when you code in Assembler:
+It’s a bit more clear when you code in Assembler:

 jne - jump if not equal